funcx-faas/helm-chart/README.md

 ## Making a release and deploying to the AWS clusters

 The following is an incomplete guide to making and deploying a new release onto our development or production clusters.

+[TODO: this was moved from the basic funcX k8s install sequence, because i don't think it is part of that - only when installing using AWS which is a special case of production]

+0. Update cloudformation stack if necessary [TODO: I think this is only for production deployment? ask Josh.
+In which case, ignore for personal dev cluster]

 Here are the components that need updating as part of a release, in the order they should be updated due to dependencies.
 Note that only components that have changes for release need to updated and the